-The exposition of the terms Tuath and de, as prefixes to Danaans, forming with it the compound Tuathde-danaan, I shall reserve for a more befitting place.
+The exposition of the terms Tuath and de, as prefixes to Danaans, forming with it the compound Tuath-de-danaan, I shall reserve for a more befitting place.
+Meantime I hasten to redeem my "pledge" as to the elucidation of the import of the name Hibernian.